Compensation

 Inheritance tax and benefits

 Compensation payments will not be subject to tax and will not be considered when calculating if someone is eligible for state benefits.
+If you receive benefits, the England Infected Blood Support Scheme has produced this guidance about who to inform to ensure your payments are not stopped.

 However, if a compensation payment is invested, the interest from that investment would be taxed.
 What remains after tax is considered to be ‘capital’.